petra66orii/cats-are-love/README.md

 ![Lighthouse final performance](assets/images/lighthouse-final-services.png)
 ![Lighthouse final performance](assets/images/lighthouse-final-contact.png)

-I've received a "Best Practices" score of 78 on the contact.html page because the form didn't contain an HTTPS connection.
+I've received a "Best Practices" score of 78 on the contact.html page because the Code Institute's form dump wasn't secured by HTTPs and it's external to the code.
 Since this website only requires HTML & CSS code, this problem is beyond the scope of the project and subsequently will be left as such.

 ![Best practices score contact page](assets/images/best-practices-contact.png)